felipe-canaviri/palindrome-kata/README.md

   - "ette"

 ## Exercise
-Create a function that verifies if a given string is palindrome or not
+Create a function that verifies if a given string is palindrome or not.
+Also, create a unit test project to verify the examples above.